zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 ### Step 4:

-Let's start with the first row of icons(SnapChat, Weather, and Angry Birds).
+Let's start with the first row of icons (Snapchat, Weather, and Angry Birds).
 First, we need to move the group, and then we can space each image individually.

 In our `css/absolute.css`, copy and paste the code below.